ppfeufer/aa-fleetpings/README.md

 Restart your supervisor services for AA

-### Step 4 - Setup permission
+### Step 4 - Setup Permission

-Now you can setup permissions in Alliance Auth for your users.
+Now you can set up permissions in Alliance Auth for your users.
 Add ``fleetpings | aa fleetpings | Can access this app`` to the states and/or groups you would like to have access.

-### Step 5 - Setup the app
+### Step 5 - Setup the App

 In your admin backend you'll find a new section called `Fleet Pings`.
 This is where you set all your stuff up, like the webhooks you want to ping and who